borkh/mcbm-ring-reco/README.md

    python train.py --target_dir=<TARGET_DIR> --val_dir=<VAL_DIR>
    ```
    The model can also be trained in an IPython shell and the arguments can be
    changed manually.
-You can also run the `LR range test` first by running
+You can also run the `LR range test` first by running:
    ```
    python train.py --target_dir=<TARGET_DIR> --find_lr_range
    ```